 The City of Plymouth is part of the larger Hennepin County HOME Consortium, which focuses on affordable goals for Hennepin County.
-Plymouth used all 2021 program year funds to assist households at or below 80% of area median income (AMI), as defined by HUD.
 Plymouth provides assistance to residents through both a homebuyer assistance program and rehabilitation assistance for current homeowners.
 Due to an aging housing stock, the Rehabilitation Program has been generally successful in meeting goals outlined in the Annual Action Plan.
-However, challenges have arisen in the 2021 program year due to supply chain issues which have impacted key rehabilitation items.
-Most notably windows, siding, labor, and other materials which has negatively impacted the speed in which rehabilitation projects could move forward and be paid out.
-The First Time homebuyer program has had difficulty achieving goals due to the high median home prices in Plymouth (see attached Local Market Update from the Minneapolis Association of Realtors for June 2022 which shows an average home sales price of just over \$545,000 in Plymouth).
+However, challenges have continued in the 2022 program year due to contractor issues including unresponsive or high bidding contractors.
+This has negatively impacted the speed that rehabilitation projects could move forward and be paid out.
+The First Time homebuyer program has had difficulty achieving goals due to the high median home prices in Plymouth (see attached Local Market Update from the Minneapolis Association of Realtors for June 2023 which shows an average home sales price of just over \$534,852 in Plymouth).
 The tight housing market has made it more difficult for potential first-time homebuyers to find properties available for purchase within the City of Plymouth.
 We continue to prequalify first-time homebuyers in search of attainably priced housing.

-Hammer Residences, Inc. was a 2021 subrecipient of CDBG funds, and rehabilitated 3 of their rental housing units.
+Hammer Residences, Inc. was a 2022 subrecipient of CDBG funds, and rehabilitated one of their rental group homes which has 4 housing units.
 Hammer's units are made available to disabled individuals who are typically low or extremely-low income.